Nexfs System Requirements

-Second Tier Data (Optional, Enterprise Enabled Feature) Raid* Protected Block xfs formatted Storage**, recommended SATA, data can optionally be moved to a second storage local tier, freeing up tier-1 storage.
+Second Tier Data (Optional, Enterprise Enabled Feature) Raid* Protected Block xfs to ext4 formatted Storage**, recommended xfs formatted SATA, data can optionally be moved to a second storage local tier, freeing up tier-1 storage.
 Data accessed on Second Tier storage will generally be faster than when accessed from Tier-3 Storage.
 Customers often retain between 1 week and 3 months of data on Tier-2 storage.

 Third Tier Data (Optional), Object or Cloud Storage: Any S3 compatible object or cloud storage, data that is no longer considered hot may be moved on to Tier-3 storage and then transparently retrieved if later accessed or updated.
 SmartProtect*, when enabled, can create a backup copy of Tier1 and Tier2 data in Tier3 storage.

 Replication: Tier-2 Structure (Optional) Raid* Protected Block Storage, formatted xfs, recommended to match Tier-1 Structure performance.
 This is where a backup of the file index information is stored and should match Tier-1 Structure in capacity.

 **Tier-2 Data Storage a Nexfs enterprise license, subscription or a non-expired time-limited trial license to be enabled in general releases.